The role of interior dynamics and differentiation on the surface and atmosphere of lava planets: Numerical Simulations

-Lava planets enter their long-lasting solid-state regime when the average melt fraction of the mantle drops below 20\% (Fig.~\ref{time_evolution}e-f).
-The mantle is now compositionally stratified, affecting solid-state convection.
+Lava planet enters its long lasting solid-state stage when the lava planet becomes essentially solid (Fig.~\ref{time_evolution}g and Fig.~\ref{time_evolution}h, see also Fig.~S6).
+The remaining day-side magma ocean is shallow, less than 200~km thick, because the cooling from the night-side has efficiently cooled the entire planet interior, not only its night-side hemisphere.
+This is at odds with the results in \cite{boukare2022} where heat transport between the two hemispheres of the planet was neglected.
+Even if the core is relatively hot (see Methods), a lava planet with no persistent heat sources will almost completely solidify.
+When the lava planet start its long-term solid-dynamics, the entire mantle is compositionally stratified, affecting solid-state convection.
 Dense geochemical reservoirs may never be exposed to the surface.
-With a colder solidification temperature than Mg-rich silicate, the FeO-rich lowermost mantle remelts (Fig.~\ref{time_evolution}e--h), forming a basal magma ocean, as suggested for the Earth \citep{labrosse2007,boukare2015}, Mars \cite{samuel2021thermo} and Venus \cite{o2020venus}.
-When the lava planet becomes essentially solid (Fig.~\ref{time_evolution}g--h), the remaining day-side magma ocean is shallow, less than 200~km thick, because the cooling from the night-side has efficiently cooled the entire planet interior, not only its night-side hemisphere.
-This is also at odds with the results in \cite{boukare2022} where heat transport between the two hemispheres of the planet was neglected.
-Even if the core is relatively hot (see Methods), a lava planet with no persistent heat sources will quickly and almost completely solidify. \\
+With a colder solidification temperature than Mg-rich silicate, the FeO-rich lowermost mantle remelts (Fig.~\ref{time_evolution}g-h), forming a basal magma ocean, as suggested for the Earth \citep{labrosse2007}, Mars \cite{samuel2021thermo} and Venus \cite{o2020venus}. \\